danielfireman/isumm/Install.md

 Replace `danielfireman@gmail.com` with your Google Account email address.
 Feel free to change any other configurations in that file that that might be relevant to you, such as the currency symbol.

+Edit `app.yaml` to change the application name.
+We suggest you use the pattern `isumm-YOUR_NAME`.

 Once you're set, let's create your deployment.
 Go to the [Google Developers Console][console] and create a new project with whatever name you want.
 We suggest you use the pattern `isumm-YOUR_NAME`.

 [console]: https://console.developers.google.com